evamaxfield/rs-graph/README.md

 2.  there is no co-author (names) or co-contributor (usernames) which look like a potentially better match.

+3. if there is uncertainty, err on the side of `False`

 #### Examples

 ##### No Match -- No Name Provided, GitHub Username or Email not Similar to Author Name